inkVerb/501webapp/README.md

   echo "No web folder found."
   exit 0
 fi

+# Make sure the SQL server is running
+systemctl start mariadb

 # Drop database on purge
 if [ "$1" = "purge" ]; then